wagtail/wagtail/docs/contributing/ui_guidelines.md

 Wagtail uses [Stimulus](https://stimulus.hotwired.dev/) as a lightweight framework to attach interactive behaviour to DOM elements via `data-` attributes.

+### Why Stimulus

+Stimulus is a lightweight framework that allows developers to create interactive UI elements in a simple way.
+It makes it easy to do small-scale reactivity via changes to data attributes and does not require developers to 'init' things everywhere, unlike JQuery.
+It also provides an alternative to using inline script tag usage and window globals which reduces complexity in the codebase.

 ### When to use Stimulus

 Stimulus is our [preferred library](https://github.com/wagtail/rfcs/pull/78) for simple client-side interactivity.
 It’s a good fit when: